voxpupuli/puppet-hdm/REFERENCE.md

 The path where HDM can find deployed
 Puppet environments (similar to puppet config code_dir) defaults to '/etc/puppetlabs/code'
+On Puppet Enterprise with lockless deployments this must be set to '/etc/puppetlabs/puppetserver/code'

 Default value: `'/etc/puppetlabs/code'`

+##### <a name="-hdm--additional_mounts"></a>`additional_mounts`

+Data type: `Array[Stdlib::Unixpath]`

+Provide additional volumes, needed within the HDM container. e.g. Directory with ca, cert oand/or key.
+On Puppet Enterprise with lockless deployments, the code dir is a symbolic link.
+One must add /opt/puppetlabs/server/data/puppetserver/filesync/client/versioned-dirs'.
+The array is mapped as source:target.

+Default value: `[]`

 ##### <a name="-hdm--disable_authentication"></a>`disable_authentication`